 Primary materials: Cloth, glue, tape, aluminum foil, armature wire, acrylic paint, artificial shrubs and grass.

 I made this for Alyssa Kate Adriance of Visual Shift Art Studio in Pawtucket, RI.
-The studio space has a lot of moss and air plants in it, and they sparked the initial inspiration, as well as setting the overall tone for this piece.
-Alyssa wanted the mask to be animalistic, non-human, bird-like perhaps with owl eyes, and have big horns or branches.
+Alyssa wanted the mask to be animalistic, non-human, bird-like perhaps with owl eyes, and have horns or branches coming out of its head.
 It also needed to be light enough to hang on a wall without too much trouble.

-I’m happy to say that it was a hit at the studio when I brought it over.
+It was a hit at the studio when I brought it over.
 I’d like to thank Alyssa for taking some snazzy pictures of the mask for me.
-You can check out her website here.